sixertoy/grunt-mustacher/README.md

 <a name="exposed-helpers"></a>
 ### Exposed helpers

-> take a look inside examples folder
+> take a look inside src folder

 * $include
 * repeat